AtsukoKuwahara/a_records_store/README.md

 5. **Shopping Cart**: Add products to the shopping cart and manage orders on the `/order` page.
 6. **Checkout**: Proceed to checkout from the `/checkout` page.

+**Note**: The payment system is for demonstration purposes only.
+No real transactions will be processed.

 ## Project Structure

 ```